 - Make use of the *.xlsx format

-- keep all the memo/long text fields size under 8224 bytes
+- keep all the long/memo text fields size under 8224 bytes

-- If you are exporting, deleting the existing .xls file right before performing the export task by making use of the same file name.
+- If you are exporting, deleting the already existing .xls file right before doing the export task with the same name of the file.

-- Now open up your .xls file before starting the import/export process from Access.
+- Now open up your .xls file before starting the export/import process from Access.

 Error 2: Fix Import Specification Error in Microsoft Access